Deep Learning for Spatio-Temporal Fusion in Land Surface Temperature Estimation: A Comprehensive Survey, Experimental Analysis, and Future Trends: STF problem formulation for LST

-These metrics quantify the numerical discrepancy between the fused image and the reference image, which provides a quantitative measure of accuracy.
-Key examples include the \textit{Root MSE (RMSE)}, which is derived from Equation \ref{eq:mse}, as well as the MAE, relative MAE (rMAE), Mean Absolute Errors Change (MAEC) and the Coefficient of Determination (\(R^2\)).
-Additionally, the \textit{Error Relative Global Dimensionless Synthesis (ERGAS)} assesses the normalized error between \( \hat{X}_2(s, t_i) \) and \( X_2(s, t_i) \), as described in Equation \ref{eq:ergas}.
-Lower ERGAS values indicate greater fidelity to the reference image.
+\item \textit{Error Assessment Metrics:} These metrics measure the numerical discrepancy between the fused LST and the reference high-resolution one.
+Common examples include RMSE, MAE, relative MAE (rMAE), and the coefficient of determination (\(R^2\)).
+ERGAS is also frequently used to assess global normalized error, with lower values indicate higher fidelity.